 Optimizing your pages for the SERPs is essential.
 But have you ever wondered what happens once a user lands on your website?
 One of the first things they will see once they land on your website is your website navigation.

 Website navigation helps users do research, find the right products, and make purchases faster.
 That’s why it needs to be clear and informative.
 Include all relevant categories and, at the same time, mind the complexity of your site navigation.

 Too many categories in your website navigation may confuse and overwhelm your customers.
-Preventing them from taking the desired action immediately.
-All website menu labels should be clear and informative, allowing a user to find a product immediately.
+You are preventing them from taking the desired action immediately.
+All website menu labels should be clear and informative, allowing a user to find a product instantly.

-Linking to high-quality outside resources is important, but internal links play a fundamental role in your WooCommerce SEO strategy.
-Namely, they give users the opportunity to move from one page to another effortlessly.
+Linking to high-quality outside resources is essential, but internal links play a fundamental role in your WooCommerce SEO strategy.
+Namely, they allow users to move from one page to another effortlessly.
 Pass link juice from top-priority pages to the ones with the latest authority, and help you build a search engine-friendly website architecture.